Staff Associates

 Kwiaht offers excellent opportunities for recent university graduates to devote themselves full-time to research and conservation in the unique marine and terrestrial ecosystems of the San Juan Islands.
 Two-month paid trial associateships are often available in a variety of fields.
 Send your resumé and a sample of your research or teaching (written or video) to info@kwiaht.org.

-Madrona Murphy is a Reed graduate in botany and political science who worked as a technician at the University of Washington’s Center for Cell Dynamics at Friday Harbor Laboratories before establishing and managing Kwiaht’s genotyping laboratory.
+Madrona Murphy (she/her) is a Reed graduate in botany and political science who worked as a technician at the University of Washington’s Center for Cell Dynamics at Friday Harbor Laboratories before establishing and managing Kwiaht’s genotyping laboratory.
 As Kwiaht's botanist she also conducts botanical surveys, designs re-vegetation plans for restoration projects, and grows native food plants and heritage apple varieties in Kwiaht's research garden.
 Born and raised on Lopez, Madrona is currently pursuing studies of native food plants, local populations of salmon, heritage fruit trees, black-tailed deer, and island bats.

-Christian Oldham graduated from Davidson College with a B.S. in Biology, where he worked in the Southeastern US as a technician conducting research focused on herpetofauna and freshwater ecology.
+Christian Oldham (he/him) graduated from Davidson College with a B.S. in Biology, where he worked in the Southeastern US as a technician conducting research focused on herpetofauna and freshwater ecology.
 He received his M.S. in Forestry and Natural Resource Sciences from the University of Kentucky, where he continued pursuing his research interests throughout the Bluegrass region of Kentucky.
 As a recent transplant to Orcas Island, Christian has assisted with several of the ongoing research projects being conducted by Kwiaht and is excited to become further involved in research in the San Juan Islands.

-Brett Jensen, a native of the Pacific Northwest and a proud "Mossback" Brett grew up in and around Olympia as well as the pacific coast.
+Brett Jensen (he/him), a native of the Pacific Northwest and a proud "Mossback" Brett grew up in and around Olympia as well as the pacific coast.
 An avid fisher, forager, and gardener Brett has been volunteering with Kwiaht since 2010 and formally started working for Kwiaht in the summer of 2021.
 Brett has helped with reptile and plant surveys and taken the lead on organizing Kwiaht's oyster breakwater project in fisherman's Bay on Lopez.
 He's currently working on our heritage cider project.
 Brett is also the gardener at the Lopez school, where teaches the students about grow food and raising animals.
 When not work he can usually be found kayaking fishing or foraging around the islands.

-Rosie Cayou James is Kwiaht's traditional foods specialist and spiritual advisor.
+Rosie Cayou James (she/her) is Kwiaht's traditional foods specialist and spiritual advisor.
 She describes herself "I am of many heritages, Samish, Swinomish , Lummi ,

 Tulalip, Tswout, and French and Hawaiian.
 My passion is to share my knowledge of the teachings of my ancestors.
 I have a dream, to one day, be a inspiration to new inspirators.